 He was preceded in death by his parents, and by a brother, David.
 He will be sorely missed by his daughters, Lindsay Brewer-Brown and partner Martin Valderrama of Bloomington, and Lauren Brown and partner Andrès Martin of Fishers; brothers and sister-in-law, Dr. Randy Brown and wife Linda of Parker City, and Dr. Jim Brown of Edinburgh; sister and brother-in-law Cheryl Longest and husband Johnny of Jasper; grandson Riley Turpen of Bloomington; niece Jera Brown of Chicago; nephews Sam Brown of Denver, Matthew Poe of Vincennes, and Tanner Longest of Jasper, and close friends/former spouses Toni Brewer of Bloomington and Kate Peterson of Colorado.

 In order to protect our vulnerable friends and family, and in accordance with CDC guidance on social distancing, the family of Jeffrey Brown has decided to postpone his memorial service until the highest threat of coronavirus has passed.
 Updated information about a new date and time will be published when it becomes available.

 In lieu of flowers, Jeff’s family would ask that you consider making a gift in his memory to either the American Cancer Society or to Friends of the Earth.

-To plant a tree in memory of Jeffrey Glenn Brown, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jeffrey Glenn Brown, please visit our floral store.